-By hard default the soft and retention periods are 30 and days spectively. upgrading ElasticSearch, If you are from have configured elasticsearch_curator_soft_retention_period_days ously elasticsearch_curator_hard_retention_period_days, those variables will be used instead of the defaults.
+By default the soft and hard retention periods 30 and are 60 days respectively.
+If from ElasticSearch. you are upgrading and have previelasticsearch_curator_soft_retention_period_days ously configured or elasticsearch_curator_hard_retention_period_days, those variables will be used instead of the defaults.
 You should migrate your configuration to use the new variable names before the Caracal release.